library(marginaleffects)

 Notice that the results are considerably different from the average predictions computed on the empirical grid.
 Now, the average predicted probability of seeking one’s test result is estimated at 54% for minors, and 59% for those above 35 years old.

-What explains this difference is that the balanced grid gives equal weight to each combination of categorical variables, while the empirical grid gives more weight to the combinations that are more frequent in the data.
+What explains this difference is that the balanced grid gives equal weight to each combination of categorical variables, while the empirical grid gives more weight to predictor values that are more frequent in the observed data.
 In the Thornton (2008) dataset, more participants belonged to the treatment than to the control group:

 table(dat$incentive)